Visit an aquarium, planetarium, rainforest, and natural history museum—all under one living roof.

 Visitors save $3 on admission by walking, biking, or taking public transportation to the Academy!

-Learn more about the Academy’s mission to explore, explain, and sustain life on Earth.
+Learn more about the Academy’s mission to regenerate the natural world through science, learning, and collaboration.